wabbajack-tools/mod-lists/Tales-from-the-Northern-Lands/README.md

 - Settings
   - Followers enabled: `Enabled` (If you want your followers to be as powerful as you are.)

+### SPERG

+- General
+  - Quest Rewards: Either `Questlines` or `Compatibility Mode`, Questlines should make you level faster than Compatibility Mode, but Compatibility Mode will be "more" balanced.

 ### VioLens